Entropy Production for Discrete-Time Markov Processes: Inequalities for Entropy Production in Composite Systems

-Using the magnitude relationship of the time-reversed partial entropy production and time-reversed marginal entropy production, it is possible to derive a similar relationship for backward entropy production. \begin{result}[Magnitude Relationship of Partial Entropy Production and Marginal Entropy Production (Backward)]
+Using the inequalities of the partial dissipation function and marginal dissipation function, it is possible to derive a similar relationship for entropy production. \begin{result}[Inequality for Partial Entropy Production and Marginal Entropy Production]